ibm-genwqe/genwqe-user/README.md

 Genwqe-user
 ===========

-GenWQE is a PCIe acceleration card.
-This repository contains the source code to build a generic user level work queue for zlib style compression/decompression according to RFC1950, RFC1951 and RFC1952.
+GenWQE (Generic Work Queue Engine) is a PCIe acceleration card.
+This repository contains the source code to test, maintain and update the GenWQE PCIe card.
+Furthermore a zlib version with hardware acceleration is provided to do zlib style compression/decompression according to RFC1950, RFC1951 and RFC1952.
+This can be used as alternative to the traditional software zlib.
+The GenWQE PCIe card can currently be aquired as an option to the latest IBM System p machines (see also here [PCIe3 LP FPGA Accelerator Adapter (FC EJ13; CCIN 59AB)](http://www-01.ibm.com/support/knowledgecenter/8247-22L/p8hcd/fcej13.htm?lang=en).

     /lib
         card_defs.h         Some Macros to debug libcard.c